 - Contract offer (and acceptance)

-- Connect to HR Manager
+- Connect to HR Manager for onboarding

 - Submit your documents